Sample entropy for graph signals: An approach to nonlinear dynamic analysis of data on networks: Experiments and results

 \subsubsection{Freeway traffic (FT-AED)}

-Finally, we perform analysis on a complex, dynamical system on a network -- traffic flow using the FT-AED dataset collected from 196 sensors (4 lanes at 49 mile-markers) along a freeway towards Nashville, Tennessee, USA \cite{coursey2024ftaed}.
-The dataset consists 3,763,200 speed measurements recorded every 30 seconds on weekdays mornings between 4:00 AM and 12:00 PM during October, 2023.
+We performed analysis on a complex, dynamical system on a networked traffic flow using the FT-AED dataset collected from 196 sensors (4 lanes at 49 mile-markers) along a freeway towards Nashville, Tennessee, USA \cite{coursey2024ftaed}.
+The dataset consists 3,763,200 speed measurements recorded every 30 seconds on weekday mornings between 4:00 AM and 12:00 PM during October, 2023.

 Over the time interval, the traffic-flow time series displays dynamical phase transitions: an initial smooth-flow phase, a subsequent congested phase, and late-hour phase where occasional anomalous events occur.
-We analyse the nonlinear dynamics and bifurcation of the structural traffic network in this section.
+We analysed the nonlinear dynamics and bifurcation of the structural traffic network in this section.

-Using the provided mile markers, we compute SampEn$_{G}$ benchmarking DE$_{G}$ on both binary directed and undirected topologies: sensors within each lane is connected with their adjacent sensors, and to all downstream sensors in the next lane.
-In the directed case, we connect the adjacent sensors in each lane with bidirectional edges, and add a directed edge from each sensor in lane $l$ to all sensors in $l+1$.
-An illustration of the resulting networks is shown in Fig.~\ref{supp-fig:Neshville-graph_topologyundir} and Fig.~\ref{supp-suppfig:Neshville-graph_topology}.
+We represent the 196 sensors as nodes arranged by lane and increasing mile-marker order, and construct a binary adjacency matrix.
+The topology is designed to capture (i) longitudinal coupling along each lane (propagation of traffic) and (ii) lateral coupling between neighbouring lanes (lane-changing effects).
+Within-lane connectivity is kept undirected in both graph variants, while directionality is introduced only in the cross-lane connections to encode a downstream flow constraint.

+Formally, let $(l,k)$ index the sensor at lane $l\in\{1,2,3,4\}$ and mile-marker position $k\in\{1,\dots,49\}$ (in increasing downstream order).
+For within-lane coupling, we add edges between adjacent sensors $(l,k)$ and $(l,k+1)$ for all valid $k$.
+For cross-lane coupling, each sensor $(l,k)$ is connected to downstream sensors in lane $l+1$.
+In the directed graph we set $A_{(l,k),(l+1,k')}=1$ for all $k'\geq k$, while the undirected variant uses the corresponding symmetrised edges between the same node pairs.
+An illustration of the resulting networks is shown in Supplementary materials, Fig.~S3-S4.
 The experimental results, along with the mean traffic speed over 20 weekday mornings are presented in Fig.~\ref{fig:EntropyFT-AED}.

 Notably, SampEn$_{G}^{Dir}$ attains its peak at 05:30, about 20 minutes earlier than the peaks of SampEn$_{G}^{Undir}$ and both DE$_{G}$ variants (05:50).
 This suggests that the directed topology, encoding traffic upstream/downstream influence, together with the conditional-entropy formulation of SampEn$_{G}$, provides an early-warning signal on the commencing congestion.